aziz-zina/aziz-zina/README.md

 ## 👤 About Me :
 I am a Junior Fullstack developer.
-I am passionate about the development of software applications, I'm open to learn new stuff and exited to enlarge     and ameliorate my knowledge in this field.
+I am passionate about the development of software applications, I'm open to learn new stuff and exited to enlarge, forge and ameliorate my knowledge in this field.
 I'm hardworking, inquisitive and I also like to work in a team.
 - 🔭 I’m currently a computer science student in Tunisia.
 - 🤝 I’m looking to collaborate with anyone for a job offer or an internship.
 - 📫 How to reach me: aziz.zina2001@gmail.com